The magnetic dual chiral density wave phase in a rotating cold quark matter: The Thermodynamic Potential

 where the trace is to be built over the spin (s), flavor (f), and color (c) degrees of freedom.
-To do this, we consider, as in \cite{fukushima2015}, a cylindrical volume with $L_{z}$, the length of the cylinder, and $R$, its radius, and assume the wave function $\psi(\rho, \varphi, z)$ satisfying the same boundary conditions as described in \cite{fukushima2015}.
+To do this, we consider, as in \cite{fukushima2015}, a cylindrical volume with $L_{z}$, the length of the cylinder, and $R$, its radius.
+Assuming as in \cite{fukushima2015} that the maximum of $\bs{\psi(\rho, \varphi, z)}$ is inside the cylinder, it is possible to determine an upper bound for the summation over $\ell$ (see the Appendix of \cite{fukushima2015}).
 This leads to the following phase space for the positively and negatively charged quarks in a rotating medium

 Here, $n$ and $\ell$ are the quantum numbers corresponding to Landau levels and rotation, respectively.
 Moreover, $\mathcal{N}_{f}$, the Landau degeneracy factor for each flavor $f=\{u,d\}$ is defined by